adavarski/k8s-vmware-terraform-kubespray/README.md

 ### MetalLB is a load-balancer implementation for bare metal Kubernetes clusters, using standard routing protocols.

 - Preparation
+# If you’re using kube-proxy in IPVS mode, since Kubernetes v1.14.2 you have to enable strict ARP mode.
+# You can achieve this by editing kube-proxy config in current cluster:

 # see what changes would be made, returns nonzero returncode if different
 kubectl get configmap kube-proxy -n kube-system -o yaml | \
 sed -e "s/strictARP: false/strictARP: true/" | \